DeclarativeHub/Bond/README.md

 viewModel.username.bidirectionalBindTo(usernameTextField.bnd_text)
 ```

-Bond is also great for observing various different events and asynchronous task.
+Bond is also great for observing various different events and asynchronous tasks.
 For example, you could observe a notification just like this:

 ```swift
 NSNotificationCenter.defaultCenter().bnd_notification("MyNotification")